dagbdagb/LLM-FAQs/README.md

 Any computer has a multitude of bottlenecks.
 If we focus on the hardware *only*, the following is a good list:
 * storage
-* net
+* network
 * memory
 * CPU
 * GPU
 * interconnects (buses)

 And while a sports car is both fast *and* quick, it may not have a lot of capacity for moving *lots of stuff*.
-In other words, the actual bottleneck for each item in the list above *may* be either one of:
+In other words, the actual bottleneck for *each item* in the list above *may* be either one of:
 * speed
 * latency
 * capacity